Jason Tabansky

 U.S. Army Staff Sgt.
 (Ret.)

 On September 19, 2015, following a routine demonstration of a new Chinook helicopter in London, England, retired U.S. Army Staff Sergeant Jason Tabansky was climbing down from the aircraft when he slipped and fell, injuring his right shoulder.
 After multiple visits to the St. Thomas Hospital Emergency Room, Jason was sent away with medication to dull the pain.
+What Jason didn’t know is that he had sustained a catastrophic spinal cord injury.
 Days later, he awoke in the middle of the night because his body was slowly going numb.
 Within hours, he was paralyzed from the chest down, including both his hands.

 Born in the border town of Brownsville, Texas, Jason grew up in both Texas and Mexico.
 His time between school in Texas and afternoons at his grandparent’s house in Mexico initiated the importance of family and faith for Jason.
 On weekends, he played multiple instruments at his grandparent’s church, igniting his passion for music.
 Sports followed his love for music as he played football and golf and later took on saltwater fishing.
-But it was during this time where he found his true calling after watching soldiers partake in the Gulf War, and after reading “Chicken Hawks” about helicopter crews during Vietnam, that inspired Jason to enlist in the U.S. Army in December 2000 as a 67U, CH-47 Chinook helicopter repairer.
+During this time he found his true calling after watching soldiers partake in the Gulf War, and after reading “Chicken Hawks” about helicopter crews during Vietnam.
+He was eager to enlist.

 Weeks after entering Basic Training, the nation was attacked on September 11, 2001.
 Jason vowed that he would see his friends from Basic in Kandahar, and in just one year, he volunteered to deploy in support of Operation Enduring Freedom from 2002-2003.
 He deployed a second time to Taji, Iraq for a 12 month stay in support of Operation Iraqi Freedom, where he ensured that the quality and timely maintenance was executed on 12 CH-47D helicopters.